-Library technician courses are usually found in library technical assistant undergraduate certificate and associate degree programs.
-They are also commonly a part of associate degree programs in library media technology and library and information technology.
+Library technician courses are found in library technical assistant undergraduate certificate and associate degree programs.
+They are also a part of associate degree programs in library media technology and library and information technology.
 Individuals interested in taking stand-alone classes may be able to find them at community and city colleges.
 Traditional classroom and distance learning options may be available.

 List of Common Library Technician Courses

 The course descriptions below describe the typical curriculum of the most commonly offered library technician courses.

 This introductory course provides an overview of library services and the history and types of libraries.
 Students gain an understanding of library classification systems, as well as databases and catalog development.
 This course covers library terminology, procedures and organizational structure.
 Individuals learn use and maintenance of audio and visual equipment and research tools available for patrons.

 Individuals examine the role of the library technician and the duties this individual performs.
 This course discusses circulation and collection management, reserve collections and the supervision of staff.
 Students learn about the maintenance and care of catalogs, books, electronic equipment and media.
 Participants also review copyright laws, and the Library Bill of Rights.

 Individuals review the practices and procedures used to catalog all types of library materials.
 Students learn how to use subject and descriptive cataloging and to apply required forms for both traditional and online catalog records.
 This course examines the proper use of bibliographies and the classification of reference sources.